Listen to an audio file of this tool.

 - Ask, “Why is clean up time a challenging time for you?
 How can we address those problems to make those times easier and help you remember what you need to do?”

 - Brainstorm ideas to solve the problem: “Could we set a timer at the end of game time so that when it goes off, you put your things away?”

 - Make the agreements very clear.
 Be sure that you both are on the same page about the expectations.
 Teens love to look for loopholes, so talk through those.
 Say, “I want to make sure we are on the same page.
 Tell me your understanding of what I am asking you to do.”
 Make sure you have clarified whether “clean your room” means pick up, vacuum, or dust.

-- Write your plan.
-Make sure your teens are the ones writing down the plan (it doesn’t have to be perfect!).
+- Write the plan.
+Make sure your teen is the one writing down the plan (it doesn’t have to be perfect!).
 Make it simple.